 As part of their management of local business rates, authorities are expected to finance the estimated losses arising from appeals made by businesses against their rateable values.
 As such, authorities are required to make a provision for these amounts which are charged and provided for in proportion of the precepting shares.
-The total provision charged to the account has been calculated as £20.6m, of which Ealing Council's share is £6.2m.
+As a result of Government announcements on the period for which historical appeals can be brought, along with a reassessment of the provision methodology as more actual data becomes available, the appeals provision has been reduced from £20.6m in 2013/14 to £14.2m in 2014/15 and these has been reflected in a credit to the collection fund for the difference of £6.4m.

-Actual collection in Ealing, allowing for reliefs and provisions, was £119.3m.
-Once adjustments are made for Small Business Rates Relief and Transitional Protection Payments, this results in a deficit in collection of £7.3m of which, Ealing Council's share is

-£1.9m.
-The calculations of the amounts due from the Collection Fund to Ealing Council, central government and the GLA are as set out below:
+Actual collection in Ealing, allowing for adjustments to reliefs and provisions, was £151.3m.
+Once adjustments are made for Transitional Protection Payments and Ealing's cost of collection allowance, this results in a surplus in collection of £18.9m (2013/14 deficit of £8.4m) of which Ealing's share is £5.7m (2013/14 £(1.9m)).
+The calculations of the amounts due from the Collection Fund to Ealing, Central Government and the GLA are as set out below: